PastIn Person

 Senior Fellow at Foundation for American Innovation

-Dean Ball is a Senior Fellow at the Foundation for American Innovation, focusing on policy research and analysis.
+Dean Ball is a Senior Fellow at the Foundation for American Innovation, conducting research on policy implications of emerging technologies.

 Drew Amerson